PhenomenalTechs-hub/TodosListReact/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# About the Project
+This Project is a todo list website with hot reloading made with react.

 In the project directory, you can run: